JamesKohli/napoleon/docs/tips.md

 When playing live, let your opponents know if you're going away!
 If you need to resume a live game another day, schedule a time when you can continue.

+Open a separate browser tab or window for each side when playing solo.

 ## Shortcuts

 There are several ways to scroll without the scroll bars: